Patrolin/qrecipes/health.md

 - Fruit tangent:
     - nowadays fruit has been bred to be extremely sweet, too sweet one might say
     - for example, i would treat apples the same as candy - drink tons water with it
-    - however some fruits can be fine, like bananas (+ you get some vitamins)
+    - however some fruits can be fine, like bananas (+ you get some micronutrients)
-- Salt tangent:
-    - you might find yourself lacking salt in certain situations
-    - one small bag of salted chips (75g) is perfect, no more, no less